-On May 3, 1945, a Croatian resistance leader named Zvonimir Čučković, sent to Itter to work as a handyman, left the castle, supposedly to run an errand for commandant Sebastian Wimmer.
+On May 3, 1945, a Croatian resistance leader named Zvonimir Čučković, sent to Itter to work as a handyman, left the castle, supposedly to run an errand for Commandant Sebastian Wimmer.
 But this was a ruse: Čučković secretly carried a note from the prisoners, written in English and asking for help. Čučković was to give the note to the first American soldiers he came across.

 Instead, Čučković ran into a group of around 20 Wehrmacht soldiers.
-The Wehrmacht was the German regular army, and many of its soldiers were either conscripts who were “Nazi” in name only, or were professional soldiers who didn’t sign up for a bloody fight to the death, like those in SS units.
+The Wehrmacht was the German regular army, and many of its soldiers were either conscripts who were “Nazi” in name only, or professional soldiers who didn’t sign up for a bloody fight to the death, like those in SS units.
 In fact, this particular bunch of Wehrmacht soldiers were looking for some American troops to surrender to.

 Čučković explained the situation to the group’s leader, Major Josef Gangl.
-Gangl figured he and his men could get brownie points from the Allies for helping free the French POWs, so he offered to drive to Kufstein to get help from the Americans.
+Gangl figured he and his men could get brownie points for helping free the French POWs, so he offered to drive to Kufstein to get help from the Americans.
 He also told Čučković that there were American troops at Innsbruck, and gave him directions there that skirted around Wörgl and the SS troops within.

 So Čučković continued on towards Innsbruck, around 40 miles away.
 He reached the outskirts of the city in the early evening and found American troops from the 409th Infantry Regiment.
 The Americans were a small advance party, and were unable to get permission to proceed to Castle Itter.
 But they promised Čučković they’d get help the next morning.

 While all this was going on, Wieter died a mysterious death at Castle Itter.
-The “official” story is that Wieter, having ordered the execution of 2,000 prisoners before leaving Dachau, let depression get the better of him.
+The official story is that Wieter, having ordered the execution of 2,000 prisoners while leaving Dachau, let depression get the better of him.
 He got drunk and shot himself, first in the heart, and when that didn’t end his life, through the head.
 There is another theory that Wieter was shot by an SS officer for not being “ideologically pure” enough.
-Whatever the cause, Wieter’s death and Čučković’s disappearance were enough to spook commandant Wimmer into abandoning his post.
+Whatever the cause, Wieter’s death and Čučković’s disappearance were enough to spook Commandant Wimmer into abandoning his post.
 The remaining SS guards soon fled, too.
 Thus, the VIP POWs were on their own.
 Which sounds great… but there were groups of SS troops – some small, some large – roaming the area.

 Gangl and his men, meanwhile, arrived in Kufstein and found Captain Jack Lee.
 Lee was with the 12th Armored Division of the US XXI Corps.
 He and his men were waiting to be relieved by the aforementioned 36th Infantry Division.
 Asked for help, Lee didn’t blink: soon, a small column of two tanks and infantry – 20 Wehrmacht soldiers under Gangel and 14 American soldiers under Lee – were on their way to Castle Itter.